Dash-OS/tcl-cluster/README.md

 general template provided by the included protocols.
 Out of the box we support [UDP](https://sourceforge.net/projects/tcludp/), [TCP](https://www.tcl.tk/man/tcl8.6/TclCmd/socket.htm), and [Unix Sockets](https://sourceforge.net/projects/tcl-unixsockets/).

-## Quick Example
+## Simple Service Discovery

 Below we see a simple example of using `cluster` where we simply join the cluster and register a hook to inform us whenever a new service has been discovered.

 Running this on two different shells (on the same system for now), you should see the two shells discovered each other.
+In each example, the `$service` variable is a reference to the service object which can be used to communicate with or get further context about the service.

 ```tcl